Updated: Sep 12

 Honestly, I was attracted to Chad because of the desert and the possibility to see the Ennedi Plateau and Ounianga lakes – the Chadian Sahara desert.
 I knew that Chad’s geo-landscapes were going to be stunning, and all along the way, I also knew that experiencing the villages and seeing the nomadic people living in these harsh environments would add to the connective learning experience I have been looking for.
 Chad after all is next to Sudan, so there would be connectivity visiting both countries back to back.
 A large number of Sudanese refugees have been displaced to Chad following conflict in Darfur.
 There are number of theories related to the crisis in Darfur and how it started – land disputes particularly between nomads and sedentary farmers, and access to water resources.
 There are convoluted disagreements between the government and various rebel groups.
 And finally, there is extended conflict from the civil war between the Arabs and the Christians, which ended up in the civil war that separated the South.

-For my personal journey, I knew Chadians would have its own story to tell.
+For my personal journey, I knew Chadians would have their own story to tell.
 Chad has suffered ethnic and internal conflicts and civil war, terrorism, and lives under pretty much a military democracy.
 The travel advisories against the country still remain pretty extensive even though most of the dangers are along the borders, and not within the country itself.
 It faced a brutal war with Libya at one point in time.
 The country continues to see political violence, and is one of the poorest and most corrupt places in the world.
 The area of Tibesti saw a major civil war, which lasted many years.
 That area opened up for tourism again in 2008, but recently has shut down again because there have been newfound problems between the local tribes and the government over newly discovered gold resources.
 Chad has the largest army in Africa; and well, as aforementioned, is surrounded by problems in Sudan (Darfur), Libya and Nigeria.
 Even as we were driving back, we saw all this military training – soldiers parachuting out of heli-planes.

-Chad borders Libya which is pretty much in disrepair, and so all the along the borders, there are dangers.
+Chad borders Libya which is pretty much in disarray, and so all the along the borders, there are dangers.
 But generally speaking, the places I am visiting in Chad are safe.
 Tourists come through, but there is still caution, so the country does not see as many foreigners as it would like.
 N’djamena is the only place in the whole country with westernized hotels – to me, this gives a feeling of purity to the country.
 If you want to see out of this world places like Ennedi, you camp.

 When I got on the plane to N’djamena, I had to switch my brain again to process a bit more French.
 But, I felt like my mind was playing games on me because I would hear some people speak French, and others in Arabic.
-Both languages are spoken after all.
 When I landed, all my formalities at the airport were carried out with French and English greetings, even though I was still stuck on Arabic greetings.
 The airport is super small.
 When you land, you fill in a customs form, they take your fingerprints and picture, and check your yellow fever vaccination records.
 I coordinated my visa through Ottawa, and it was a pretty quick process.
 There is an additional immigration process, which requires a passport photo and another form to be filled out, but the group I went with processed this with the immigration office the next day.
 Prior to even arriving, you send photos of your passport and visa.
 Luggage handlers and baggage control at the airport are pretty aggressive.
 I was trying to avoid some pushy luggage handlers, and got yelled at by baggage control because I missed the scanner way off to the side.
 But, that aside, I got out and found my way to the city.

 Chad is land-locked.
 So, because of its desert climate and distance from large bodies of water, it is sometimes referred to as the “Dead Heart of Africa”.
 Chad reminds me more of the Mali, not just because of the spoken French, but just the behaviour of the people.
 I feel less Middle Eastern undertones, but that changes slightly when we go to the North.
 The people do feel a bit more guarded than Malians and the Sudanese.
 They observe you very closely.
 They are not as friendly, but this is just a generalization.
 Some people we met were very conversational, friendly and full of smiles and warmth.

-The country has a population of approximately 13 to 14 million.
-Chad has over 200 ethnic groups.
+The country has a population of approximately 13 to 14 million, with over 200 ethnic groups.
 The nation’s main ethnic group is the Sara, followed by Arabs.
 The North is inhabited primarily by nomads, known as the Toubous.
 Though majority Muslim, there is a high percentage of Christians living in the country.
 The South is predominantly Christian.
 The people speak Chadian Arabic, French and their local tribal dialects.
 I love observing the people.
 Men are dressed in local clothing – a turban called a “shesh”, and a long dress called a “jalabiya”.
 The women are dressed in long colourful robes and hijabs, and they just shine against the desert sun and these expansive landscapes.

 People flock to the capital, N’djamena because there is the most opportunity.
 N’djamena is an expensive city, the most expensive actually in all of Africa.
 But, I happen to visit other major towns like Abeche, which are growing in population and economic activity.
 The people are very sensitive about photography especially in the capital and when you go into North.
 We are warned continually not to show our cameras as we drive past villages and into cities.
 As we drive along the road we continually see trucks full of military personnel.
 It is bit intense.
-At one point, we see twenty trucks continuously of soldiers covered up and with rifles.
-Apparently the president was in Abeche.
-He flew back to the capital by plane, but the soldiers return by road.

 My group (SVS Tchad / Native Eye Travel) travels in a convoy of three 4WD cars.
 This is for security, but also as a precautionary measure - if one car breaks down, then the others can help.
 The crew knows the desert in and out, and are very connected to the communities that live there.
 In northern Chad, the distances are so long and the environment so harsh that it only makes sense to travel in a slightly larger group.
 I would not attempt to travel this area on my own at all.
 I have nothing on my side – I am female, and I can barely speak Arabic or proper grammatical French.
 Our group of nine are the only tourists in the area so we are constantly stared at already.